NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/uncertainty-and-validation/lidar_uncertainty/lidar_uncertainty.md

-Since we want to know what the changed between the two days, we will create an array containing the pixel differences across the two arrays.
+Since we want to know what changed between the two days, we will create an array containing the pixel differences across the two arrays.
 To do this let's subtract the two DSMs.
 First let's extract the data from the datasets as follows:

 ```python